antlr/intellij-plugin-v4/README.md

 [Plugin page at intellij](http://plugins.jetbrains.com/plugin/7358?pr=idea)

-This plugin is for ANTLR v4 grammars.
+This plugin is for ANTLR v4 grammars and including ANTLR 4.5.1.

 Features: